 These are not an illness or disability, but affects how people perceive the world and interact with others.
 People with Aspergers Syndrome or Autism see, hear and feel the world differently to other people.
 If you have Autism, you have it for life – it is not an illness or disease and cannot be ‘cured’.
 Often people feel that Aspergers Syndrome and Autism is a fundamental aspect of their identity.
 As Aspergers and Autism greatly affects a persons life, you're welcome to join our Crafties team 🙂

 What’s a Carer?

-You're a Carer if you care for and help a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without your support.
+You're a Carer if you care for and help a friend or family member (for at least 35 hours a week) who due to illness, disability, a mental health problem or an addiction cannot cope without your support.
 The work is unpaid, but you may be able to claim a Carers benefit.
 A Carer is different to someone who provides care professionally or via a voluntary organisation, because you have an emotional connection with the person you care for.
 This connection can make caring more rewarding, yet more difficult at the same time.
 There are many ways you might care for someone else, which include:

 - Practical tasks, like cooking, housework and shopping